AnvarSh1/ClouderaApacheHueUserAutomation/README.md

 I am not looking into batch deletion of users here, since that can be easily done from Hue UI itself.
 However batch deactivation can come in handy:

 ```
-rom django.contrib.auth.models import User, Permission, Group
+from django.contrib.auth.models import User, Permission, Group
 def DeactivateUsers(username):
     theuser=User.objects.get(username=username)
     theuser.is_active=False
     theuser.save()
 ```

-Considering we have a list of usernames to deactivates, you can just iterate through that list to deactivate them at once.
+Considering we have a list of usernames to deactivate, you can just iterate through that list to deactivate them at once.

 #### MISC